Boundary-driven many-body phase transitions in a non-Hermitian disordered fermionic chain: Results and Discussions

 We first study the boundary effects on the complex energy spectra as a function of the disorder potential strength.
 Various regimes can be distinguished based on the fraction of the complex energies averaged over several disorder realizations.
 The fraction of the complex energies is defined as $f_{\rm im}=\overline{D_{\rm im}/D}$~\cite{hamazaki_19,zhai_20,suthar_22}, where $D_{\rm im}$ is the number of eigenenergies whose imaginary part $|{\rm Im}\{E\}|\geqslant C$ with a cut-off $C=10^{-13}$, which is identified as the error in our numerical diagonalization.
 Here, $E$ is the complex eigenenergies and $D$ is the total number of eigenenergies.
 The overline denotes the average over several disorder samples.

 The spectrum of the non-Hermitian many-body lattice model [Eq.~(\ref{model})] shows strong sensitivity to the boundary parameter.
 For a single-particle clean system, the eigen-spectrum describes a loop in the complex energy plane as $\delta$ increases.
 The region of complex loop structured energy spectra enhances as $L$ increases while the real spectra region becomes narrow~\cite{guo_21}, which is consistent with the analytical solutions of Eq.~(\ref{condition}).
 For many-body clean systems, the spectrum follows that of larger single-particle systems.
+Moreover, it is important to note that the single-particle eigenstates get delocalized (at the band center) due to pinning of the flux lines in the presence of non-reciprocal hoppings.
+The random disorder potential leads to a statistically symmetric spectrum in the complex plane and localizes the eigenstates.
+Thus, the uncorrelated disorder results in a real spectrum even for single-particle systems~\cite{hatano_96,hatano_97,hatano_98,hatano_21}.
 Fig.~\ref{imag-frac} shows $f_{\rm im}$ as a function of the boundary parameter $\delta$ and disorder strength $W$.
 The value of $f_{\rm im}$ is averaged over several disorder realizations in the presence of random disorder.
 We set one of the hoppings $J_{R}=1$.
-First, we examine the energy spectrum for unidirectional (non-reciprocal) hopping case in which $J_{L}=0$ [Fig.~\ref{imag-frac}(a)], where $f_{\rm im}=0$ and $f_{\rm im}=1$ represents completely real and complex spectrum in the phase diagram.
+First, we examine the energy spectrum for unidirectional (non-reciprocal) hopping case in which $J_{L}=0$ [Fig.~\ref{imag-frac}(a)], where $f_{\rm im}=0$ and $f_{\rm im}=1$ represents completely real and complex spectrum.
 At $\delta=0$, the model corresponds to an open chain and can be mapped to a Hermitian system through imaginary gauge transformation~\cite{hatano_21,suthar_22}.
 This results in a real spectrum that remains valid even with finite disorder.
 Once a finite value of $\delta$, a link connecting both ends of the boundary, is introduced the generalized boundary leads to complex spectrum at weak disorder.
 This is evident from a sharp change in $f_{\rm im}$ at the boundary for $\delta=0$ and $\delta=0.1$.
 As $W$ increases, the $f_{\rm im}$ lowers and finally becomes zero (real spectrum) at a critical disorder strength.
 The distributions of the eigenenergy spectrum suggest that the critical $W$ increases as $\delta$ approaches one.
 The strong disorder suppresses the imaginary parts of the complex energies and dynamically stabilizes the system~\cite{hamazaki_19,suthar_22}.
+The genesis of the realness of the spectrum lies at the single-particle level.